This post has information on collecting and identifying yellowware pottery, including its origins and tips to determine its age.

 Thank you for stopping by the blog today.
 If you like the information I share with you about vintage and antique items, please subscribe to my blog.
 I will share these types of posts with you via email.
 You can also follow me on Instagram, Facebook or Pinterest.

-As always, summer has flown by and now we can enjoy the golden days of September.
+As always, summer has flown by.
+Now we can enjoy the golden days at the end of summer as we transition into fall.
 The best seasons are always fleeting.